A Tool for Organizing Key Characteristics of Virtual, Augmented, and Mixed Reality for Human-Robot Interaction Systems: Synthesizing VAM-HRI Trends and Takeaways: Current Trends the Future of VAM-HRI

 HRI is well known to be an interdisciplinary field and VAM-HRI is showing to be no exception.
 The CoBot Studio project brings together roboticists, psychologists, AI experts, multi-modal communication researchers, VR developers, and professionals in interaction design and game design \cite{mara2021cobot}.
 As the VAM-HRI field grows, it will likely become increasingly common (and needed) to see teams with varied experiences and skill sets contributing to collaborative research.

-A field poised to inform VAM-HRI is that of multi-robot systems.
-Research in this area is an under-explored inspiration for VAM-HRI in regard to enhancing the complexity of model (CM) for robots utilizing VAM systems.
+Research in multi-robot systems is an underexplored inspiration for VAM-HRI research in regard to enhancing the complexity of model (CM).
+VAM technology can be formulated as another robot within a system -- a robot with non-deterministic, non-directly controllable behavior but one with a data rich sensor suite.
 The frameworks and techniques of the adjacent field may be able to be modified or even directly applied when treating the human user as an autonomous mobile sensor platform, akin to the human being treated as though they are another robot in the system.
-For example, spatial and semantic scene understanding are important perceptual capabilities for active robots (to navigate their environment) and passive VAM technologies (to localize the user's field of view)
+For example, spatial and semantic scene understanding are important perceptual capabilities for active robots (to navigate their environment) and passive VAM technologies (to localize the user's field of view).

 Additionally, experimentation techniques seen in the field of general Virtual Reality may aid in the administering of questionnaires and gathering participant feedback.
 Typical questionnaires administered by VAM-HRI researchers can be quite jarring for participants who experience extreme context shifts between virtual worlds (where the study took place) and the real world (where the feedback is gathered).
 This poses as a potential confounding factor for participants who no longer visually reference what they are evaluating and may romanticize or incorrectly remember experimental stimuli they can no longer see.
 The field of Virtual Reality has similar challenges and some studies have started to provide in situ evaluations where questionnaires are posed to users within the virtual environments \cite{lin2019effect}.
 We are beginning to see this trend of in situ surveys in VAM-HRI as well.
 In the CoBot studio project, surveys are administered within the experiment's virtual setting, removing the confounding factors of: (1) reality-virtuality context shifts (having to leave the immersive virtual environment by taking off an HMD to take a mid-task survey); and (2) retrospective surveys provided well after exposure to experimental stimulus \cite{mara2021cobot}.